Who are we?

 Senior Research Fellow, MIT Center for Materials Research in Archaeology & Ethnology

-Andrew Koh is a Mediterranean archaeologist and historian with a background in the natural sciences and digital applications.
+Andrew Koh is an archaeological scientist and historian with a background in the natural sciences and digital applications.
 He currently co-directs the Southern Phokis Regional Project in central Greece, which includes excavations at the Late Mycenaean citadel of Desfina-Kastrouli (possibly Homeric Anemoreia), and founded the ARCHEM Project in 2003 to make organic residue studies more collaborative and widely applicable to all scholars of antiquity, a goal exemplified by the OpenARCHEM archaeometric database.
 Before earning his Ph.D. in archaeology, ancient history, and archaeological science at the University of Pennsylvania, he completed his undergraduate degree in biophysics (pre-medicine) and classics at the University of Illinois followed by a master’s degree in ancient Near Eastern and biblical studies.

 Alison Crandall (Assistant Director)